-Conscious Rectitude is a grand Support, but it will not ward off the attacks of envy, or secure from the assaults of jealousy.
-Both ancient and Modern history furnish us with repeated proofs, that virtue must look beyond this shifting theatre for its reward; but the Love of praise is a passion deeply rooted in the mind, and in this we resemble the Supreem Being who is most Gratified with thanksgiving and praise.
-Those who are most affected with it, partake most of that particle of divinity which distinguishes mankind from the inferior Creation; no one who deserves commendation can despise it, but we too frequently see it refused where it is due, and bestowed upon very undeserving characters.180 my Heart swelled with Grief, and the Idea that I, I only, was left alone, recall'd all the tender Scenes of seperation, and overcame all my fortitude."182
+Conscious Rectitude is a grand support, but it will not ward off the attacks of envy, or secure from the assaults of jealousy.
+Both ancient and modern history furnish us with repeated proofs, that virtue must look beyond this shifting theatre for its reward; but the Love of praise is a passion deeply rooted in the mind and in this we resemble the Supreem Being who is most Gratified with thanksgiving and praise.
+Those who are most affected with it, partake most of that particle of divinity which distinguishes mankind from the inferiour Creation; no one who deserves commendation can despise it, but we too frequently see it refused where it is due, and bestowed upon very undeserving characters.

 Abigail begged John to make up his mind.
 She needed to know when he would be home.
 "One month of daily expectation, is more tedious than a year of certainty."
 She told John how she felt when Francis Dana returned from Europe.
-"The Tears involuntary flowed from my eyes.
-Tho God is my witness, I envied not the felicity of others, yet
+"The Tears involuntary flowed from my eyes, tho God is my witness, I envyed not the felicity of others.
+Yet my Heart swelled with Grief, and the Idea that I, I only,